France's Hollande defends freedom of speech after anti-Hebdo clashes abroad

 “We’ve supported these countries in the fight against terrorism,” Hollande said during a visit to the southern city of Tulle, traditionally his political fiefdom.

-“I still want to express my solidarity (towards them), but at the same time France has principles and values, in particular freedom of expression.”
+“I still want to express my solidarity (towards them), but at the same time France has principles and values, in particular freedom of expression,” he added.

 The shootings in Paris were prompted by Charlie Hebdo’s previous publication of Mohammad cartoons, a depiction many Muslims consider blasphemous.

-In Niger, protesters set fire to churches and looted shops in the capital Niamey on Saturday in a second day of riots over Charlie Hebdo’s publication of the image.
+Police in Niger fired teargas on Saturday at hundreds of rock-throwing protesters in a second day of clashes over Charlie Hebdo’s publication of the image.

-France’s embassy in Niamey advised its citizens against going out in the streets.

-Five people were killed on Friday in Zinder, the second city of the former French colony, while churches were burned and Christian homes looted.
+A police officer and three civilians were killed on Friday in the Zinder, the second city of the former French colony, while churches were burned and Christian homes looted.

-French Foreign Minister Laurent Fabius condemned the violence in Niamey and Zinder and said France stood in solidarity with Niger authorities.

 Several Algerian police officers were injured in clashes with demonstrators in Algiers after rioting broke out at the end of a protest.